gowtham758550/Luhn-Checksum/README.md

 and survey codes appearing on McDonald's, Taco Bell, and Tractor Supply Co. receipts.

-And the code identify the card issuer
+And the code identify the card issuer.

+Thank you